mar-tina/Unf-HTML/README.md

 # [Unf] unnecessary-framework
-An unnecessary-framework built in JS to understand JS internals using Shadow Dom
+An framework built in JS to understand JS internals using Shadow Dom

 ToDos :
 - [x] Handle Initialization